dpiegdon/tiny-ws2812-desklight/README.md

 Hardware
 --------

+You can find a Kicad-based schematic in the hardware directory.

+Here is are a few notes:

 The firmware is written for an Atmel ATTiny10.
 Currently it uses more than 512B flash and an ADC, so it won't work on the smaller variants (4/5/9).

-Use a simple switch that pulls `PIN_SWITCH` to ground when pressed.
-De-ring at the switch using a 100nF cap.
-NB: `PIN_SWITCH` uses the internal pullup.
+A simple switch pulls `PIN_SWITCH` to ground when pressed.
+De-ringing is done with a 100nF cap. `PIN_SWITCH` uses the internal pullup.

-Connect a potentiometer with one end to VCC, the other to GND and the middle to `PIN_POTENTIOMETER`.

-Connect a strip of 34 (`LIGHT_COUNT`) WS2812 LEDs to `PIN_LED`.

-When using TPI related pins for inputs, take care to use e.g. a 1k resistor between the pin and the actual input signal, and connect TPI directly to the pin.
-This way TPI signal integrity is maintained.
-Otherwise you will not be able to program the chip in situ.
+A potentiometer is connected between GND and VCC.
+The center-tap is connected to a 10uF electrolytic cap (to smoothen the ADC value which seems very noisy at very low CLK frequencies of the atmel uC) and via 470 Ohm to the `PIN_POTENTIOMETER` for measurement by the ADC of the atmel uC.
+The resistor makes sure that TPI programming in situ is still possible.

+A WS2812 RGB LED strip (of 34 LEDs) is connected to the `PIN_LED` line.

+connect a 5V 1500mA (or better 2000mA) power supply for a strip with 34 LEDs.

 Ideas for expansions